web validator

 Deep dive

-This sitemap validator checks urlset/sitemapindex roots and absolute loc URLs entirely in your browser so you can fix issues before submitting to search engines.
+This sitemap XML SEO validator checks urlset and sitemapindex roots, entry counts, and absolute loc URLs entirely in your browser so you can catch indexing blockers before Googlebot or Bingbot crawl a launch.

 FAQs

-No. This validates structure and URL format only; no network calls are made.
+No. This is browser-local structure and URL-format validation only; no network calls are made.

 Is my sitemap stored?